John-Tonny/relayer/README.md

 `pkg package.json`

-This will produce portable binaries to be used in other systems
+This will produce portable binaries to be used in other systems.
+Note for linux builds it must be built in linux otherwise it will fail to launch.

 How to Use
 ----------